 S (single frame)

-S (single frame): the camera takes one image each time the shutter release button is pushed all the way down.
-Use when you have plenty of time to compose your image with a subject which is relatively stationary.
+The camera takes one image each time the shutter release button is pushed all the way down.
+Use it when you have plenty of time to compose your image with a subject that is relatively stationary.

-CL (low speed burst): the camera will capture a low-speed burst of images while the shutter release button is continuously held down.
+The camera will capture a low-speed burst of images while the shutter release button is continuously held down.
 Use when your subject moves enough it is difficult to compose the image exactly as you desire.
-This is a good choice to photograph active children.
+This is a good choice for photographing active children.

-Self Timer: a period of time expires between releasing the shutter release and the shutter tripping.
-Use to permit you to join a group photo or to allow the camera to quit vibrating from the mirror slapping into the up position.
+A period of time expires between releasing the shutter release and the shutter tripping.
+Use it to permit you to join a group photo or to allow the camera to quit vibrating from the mirror slapping into the up position.
 You can choose how long the timer runs before the shutter snaps.